 In September 2015, classes expanded to four days with morning or evening options.
 Enrollment and teaching staff grew.
 English classes were added along with childcare for student parents.

 By June 2016, 22 students earned certification through the Mexican Consulate in primary and secondary levels.
 Three levels of ESL (English as a second language) are now offered.
 In collaboration with Ascension Health, two nurse practitioners provide services to students each month.
 By June 2017, 242 students had registered, 18 graduated GED certification, and 17 with primary or secondary certification.

-In June 2017, La Casa de Guadalupana partnered with Centro de San Jose, a tutoring program for students (1st-8th grade), to better focus on family literacy.
-This apt strategy helps our community strive towards social change for immigrant Hispanics who prize family.
+In June 2017, La Casa de Guadalupana merged with Centro de San José, a tutoring program for students (1st-8th grade), to better focus on family literacy.
+This apt strategy helps our community strive towards social change for Latin community who prize family.